 Puppies quickly learn how to game the system, though, by planting the tush only briefly before bouncing up like a ping-pong ball.
 Does your puppy sit politely but only until temptation makes him dash out the door?
-You can couple that “stay” command with the "sit" command to teach Junior-dog to hold his position until released.
+You can couple that “stay” command with the "sit" command to teach your buddy to hold his position until released.

 How to Train a Puppy to Sit-Stay

 A "sit-stay" command just asks the dog to sit in place and extends butt-floor-contact time.
-In an obedience trial, the "sit-stay" command is required and a dog in the novice (beginners’ competition) just hold the "sit-stay" for one minute while other dogs do the same and you stand across the room from him.
+In an obedience trial, the "sit-stay" command is required and a dog in the novice (beginners’ competition).
+Just hold the "sit-stay" for one minute while other dogs do the same and you stand across the room from him.

-By teaching your dog that he gets better privileges the longer she holds the "sit-stay" pose, the more he’ll enjoy the exercise.
+By teaching your dog that he gets better privileges the longer he holds the "sit-stay" pose, the more he’ll enjoy the exercise.
 You’ve already taught him to sit, so now you just increase the duration and reward for doggy patience.
 If your dog already understands the “wait” command, you can use that to transition to the more specific “stay” (don’t move at all) command.
 Here’s how.